mcscoobe/access-denied/README.md

 3. Confirms Book of the Dead is in inventory (for thralls)
 4. Prevents accidental entry by changing the default click action if requirements aren't met

+## Contributing

+Ideas and suggestions are welcome!
+If you have:
+- Boss locations you'd like to see added
+- Additional item or rune configurations
+- Feature requests or improvements

+Feel free to open an issue or submit a pull request.

 ## Development

 Build: `gradlew.bat build`